 Drinking Water Lab Certification - Chemistry

-A list of laboratories certified by the state to perform chemical analyses of drinking water samples can be accessed under Quick Links.
+A list of laboratories certified by the state to perform chemical analyses of drinking water samples can be accessed under Quick Links to the left or from the EHL homepage.

 How to Apply For Chemistry Certification

 - Certification year runs from 1 July to 30 June.
-Renewal applications are due by 30 May.
+Renewal application packets are due by 30 May.

 - There are two types of certification: